johnnncodes/laravelsnippets/readme.md

 Facebook Page - https://www.facebook.com/LaravelSnippets

+Don't forget to star this repository :) And feel free to fork it.

 ### NOTE: Not yet done migrating all the features from the old code base & README is not yet complete.

+### How to contribute?

+#### Bug fixes
+- Just fork the repository, apply your bug fix and send a pull request.

+#### Features
+- File an issue on this repo with a title that looks like this: [Proposal] Admin Dashboard.
+- Once the proposal is approved you can go ahead and implement your proposal and send a pull request.

+You can also contribute features by visiting the issues page on the repository, you'll see issues tagged with "request", if you want to implement it, just leave a comment that you will implement it and just send a pull request.

 ### Requirements